 As I come home in the evening, a former classmate tweets this advice: “When you are in Tbilisi, go to the Botanical Garden.
 Last time I was there, I saw a giant snake.”

 Good that I only read that now, for otherwise I would never have gone there, or I wouldn’t have been able to enjoy the walk, being in constant fear.
 Dozing off after having walked a half marathon, I wonder why a classmate from Amberg seems to travel to the Caucasus on a regular basis.
 He must be a spy.
-I should have spotted that back then, because already in gymnasium, he was always reading “Mort & Phil”.
+I should have spotted that back in high school because he was always reading “Mort & Phil”.

 Speaking of spies: the next day, I meet two sisters from Iran, who are suspiciously fluent in German.
 They also have quite a sunburn, not because there is no sun in Iran, but because they always have to wear the damn headscarf and a long coat there.

 Freedom has made the Caucasus a popular holiday destination for Iranians.
 In Tbilisi, they also see Persian architecture and signs of past greatness, when Persia stretched from the Caucasus to India.

 In 1795, the Persians came for the last time with evil intent to destroy the city, prompting the Georgians to call the Russians to help.
 A decision which they then regretted for two centuries.